The Best Over-the-Counter Medicines for COVID-19 in 2023

 What should I use if I have a fever?

 If you have a fever, we recommend taking an acetaminophen, such as Tylenol.
 Tylenol can also help in alleviating body aches.
+Talk with your doctor or provider if you are unable to take acetaminophen about alternatives.

 What medication should I take if I have a cough or experiencing congestion?

 Over-the-counter medication, such as guaifenesin (Mucinex), pseudoephedrine (Sudafed) and dextromethorphan (Robitussin and Delsym), can help alleviate these symptoms.
+Read the labels before you take any medication to be sure you take as recommended.

 There are also a lot of home treatment options that can help with your congestion, which include: